XFazze/fabbe90gq/README.md

 4. enable config

 ## start devepment mode
-This will start mongod and tailwind jit compiling in the background
+This will start mongod and tailwind jit compiling in the background.
+Navigate to the src/ directory and then run the commands.

 ## start mongod and tailwindcss watch
 ```